 Scientific concepts: Light and shadows

-2. Science in motion: Freeze Tag
+2. Science in Motion: Freeze Tag

-Scientific concepts: Liquids and Solids
+Scientific concepts: Liquids and solids

 During breaks, ask: What else freezes?…That’s right, water.
 When does water freeze?
-What is water like when it unfreezes?…What is another word for ‘unfreeze’?
+What is water like when it unfreezes?…What is another word for "unfreeze"?

-3. Science in everyday conversation
+3. Science in Everyday Conversation: Ask Questions

 Scientific concepts: Critical thinking, hypothesizing, and science vocabulary